A Core Model for Choreographic Programming: References

-All functions in $\mathcal R$ can be implemented by a minimal choreography, in the sense of Definition~\ref{defn:implementation}.
-Given $f:\NN^n\to\NN$, its implementation is denoted $\enc f{\pids p \mapsto\pid q}{}$; processes $\pids p$ and $\pid q$ are parameters.
-All choreographies we build have a single exit point, and we combine them using the sequential composition operator $\gseq$ (\S~\ref{sec:ac_examples}).
+All functions in $\RR$ can be implemented in CC, in the sense of Definition~\ref{defn:implementation}.
+Since selections can be inferred by amendment, we develop our encoding in MC and discuss projectability later.

-Auxiliary processes are used for intermediate computation.
-Since MC does not provide primitives for generating fresh process names, we use $\pid r_0,\pid r_1,\ldots$ for these auxiliary processes, and annotate the encoding with the index $\ell$ of the first free auxiliary process name ($\enc{f}{\pids p\mapsto\pid q}\ell$).
-To alleviate the notation, we assign mnemonic names to these processes in the encoding and formalise their correspondence to the actual process names in the text.
-For the latter, let $\pi(f)$ be the number of auxiliary processes needed for encoding $f:\NN^n\to\NN$, defined by
+Given $f:\NN^n\to\NN$, we denote its implementation \newtext in MC \oldtext by $\enc f{\pids p \mapsto\pid q}{}$, where $\pids p$ and $\pid q$ are parameters.
+All choreographies we build have a single exit point, and we combine them using the sequential composition operator $\gseq$ from \S~\ref{sec:cc}.

-To simplify the presentation, we write $\pids p$ for $\pid p_1,\ldots,\pid p_n$ (when $n$ is already known) and $\{A_i\}_{i=1}^n$ for $A_1\gseq\ldots\gseq A_n$.
-Also, we do not include the selections needed to make our choreographies projectable, since these can be automatically inferred via our $\amend$ procedure (we will formally use this aspect in \S~\ref{sec:sound}).
+We use auxiliary processes ($\pid r_0, \pid r_1,\ldots$) for intermediate computation, and annotate the encoding with the index $\ell$ of the first free auxiliary process name ($\enc{f}{\pids p\mapsto\pid q}\ell$).
+To alleviate the notation, the encoding assigns mnemonic names to these processes and their correspondence to the actual process names is formalised in the text using $\pi(f)$ for the number of auxiliary processes needed for encoding $f:\NN^n\to\NN$, defined by